Geometric Algebra Transformer: Abstract

 \section{Abstract}

-Problems involving geometric data arise in a variety of fields, including computer vision, robotics, chemistry, and physics.
-Such data can take numerous forms, such as points, direction vectors, planes, or transformations, but to date there is no single architecture that can be applied to such a wide variety of geometric types while respecting their symmetries.
-In this paper we introduce the Geometric Algebra Transformer (\gatr), a general-purpose architecture for geometric data. \gatr represents inputs, outputs, and hidden states in the projective geometric algebra, which offers an efficient $16$-dimensional vector space representation of common geometric objects as well as operators acting on them.
-GATr is equivariant with respect to $\ethree$, the symmetry group of 3D Euclidean space.
-As a transformer, \gatr is scalable, expressive, and versatile.
-In experiments with $n$-body modeling and robotic planning, GATr shows strong improvements over non-geometric baselines.
+Problems involving geometric data arise in physics, chemistry, robotics, computer vision, and many other fields.
+Such data can take numerous forms, for instance points, direction vectors, translations, or rotations, but to date there is no single architecture that can be applied to such a wide variety of geometric types while respecting their symmetries.
+In this paper we introduce the Geometric Algebra Transformer (\gatr), a general-purpose architecture for geometric data. \gatr represents inputs, outputs, and hidden states in the projective geometric (or Clifford) algebra, which offers an efficient $16$-dimensional vector-space representation of common geometric objects as well as operators acting on them. \gatr is equivariant with respect to $\ethree$, the symmetry group of 3D Euclidean space.
+As a Transformer, \gatr is versatile, efficient, and scalable.
+We demonstrate \gatr in problems from $n$-body modeling to wall-shear-stress estimation on large arterial meshes to robotic motion planning. \gatr consistently outperforms both non-geometric and equivariant baselines in terms of error, data efficiency, and scalability.